MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Export-Clixml.md

 The `Import-Clixml` cmdlet creates an object from the XML in the `FileACL.xml` file.
 Then, it saves the object in the `$fileacl` variable.

-### Example 3: Encrypt an exported credential object
+### Example 3: Encrypt an exported credential object on Windows

 In this example, given a credential that you've stored in the `$Credential` variable by running the `Get-Credential` cmdlet, you can run the `Export-Clixml` cmdlet to save the credential to disk.

 > [!IMPORTANT]
 > `Export-Clixml` only exports encrypted credentials on Windows.
 On non-Windows operating systems
-> such as macOS and Linux, credentials are exported in plain text.
+> such as macOS and Linux, credentials are exported as a plain text stored as a Unicode character
+> array.
+This provides some obfuscation but does not provide encryption.

 ```powershell
 $Credxmlpath = Join-Path (Split-Path $Profile) TestScript.ps1.credential